kishankumar8/pract-repository/README.md

 # demo-repository !

-i use this repo like for
+i use this repo like fo

 Day-by-day progress matters more than perfection.